A Passage to India (film): Development

 Producer John Brabourne, also known as John Knatchbull, 7th Baron Brabourne, whose father had been Governor of Bombay and later Governor of Bengal, and who was married to the daughter of Lord Mountbatten, the last viceroy, had sought the film rights for twenty years.
 He and his business partner, Richard Goodwin, had produced Franco Zeffirelli's Romeo and Juliet (1968) and films based on Agatha Christie's mysteries, including the 1974 Murder on the Orient Express.
 In March 1981, Brabourne and Goodwin obtained the rights to make a film adaptation of A Passage to India.
 The contract stipulated that Santha Rama Rau write the screenplay and it reserved the right to approve the director.

 "Forster gave us a verbal go-ahead", remembered Goodwin later, "but my partner (John Brabourne) and I never got it in writing.
 So it was another 10 years before the Forster estate arranged the sale of film rights".
 Lindsay Anderson later claimed he turned down a chance to direct the film of the novel.

 Brabourne, an admirer of the film Doctor Zhivago, wanted David Lean to direct the film.
 Lean was ready to break his 14-year hiatus from filmmaking following mostly negative reviews received for Ryan's Daughter in 1970.
-Since then, Lean had fought to make a two-part epic telling the true story of the Mutiny on the Bounty, for which he could not obtain financing (the budget was an estimated $50 million), and had given some thought about doing a film adaptation of Out of Africa, from the book by Isak Dinesen, which Sydney Pollack ultimately directed in 1985.
-By September 1981, Lean was approved as director and Santha Rama Rau completed a draft of the script.
+Since that time, Lean had fought to make a two-part epic telling the true story of the Mutiny on the Bounty from the book by Isak Dinesen (which Sydney Pollack ultimately directed in 1985), but could not obtain the estimated $50 million financing.
+He had, however, also given some thought to doing a film adaptation of Out of Africa, and by September 1981, Lean was approved as director and Santha Rama Rau completed a draft of the script.